-Yes!
-In the new trailer, we can see Mrs Harris feeling down about her life as a cleaner, before making the life-changing decision to save all her cash up and head to Paris to get her hands on her very own Dior dress...
+In the trailer, we see Mrs Harris feeling miserable about her life as a cleaner, before making the life-changing decision to save all her cash up and head to Paris to get her hands on her very own Dior dress...

-Who stars in Mrs Harris Goes to Paris?
+Who's in the Mrs Harris Goes to Paris cast?

 Oscar-nominated actor Lesley Manville takes the leading role of Mrs Harris as the down-to-earth cleaner embarks on a life-changing journey to Paris.
-In an interview with The Guardian Lesley revealed that the film is going to be a nostalgic and joyous event.
+In an interview with The Guardian Lesley revealed that the film is a nostalgic and joyous event.

-Starring alongside Lesley, is Harry Potter actor Jason Isaacs who plays Archie, a character we don't know much about at the moment.
-Iconic French actor Isabelle Huppert plays Claudine Colbert, a senior employee of the House of Dior who after initially being a little frosty helps Mrs Harris achieve her designer dress dream.
+Iconic French actor Isabelle Huppert plays Claudine Colbert, a senior manager at the House of Dior.
+After initially being a little frosty, she helps Mrs Harris achieve her designer dress dream.

-French actor and star of Emily in Paris, Lucas Bravo, plays André Fauvel who in the 1992 film is the accountant at The House of Dior and who is in love with model Natasha (played by Alba Baptista in this 2022 version).
-If the new version of the classic story follows the original then André invites Mrs Harris to stay with him while she has the numerous dress fittings required for her Dior dress.
+French actor and star of Emily in Paris, Lucas Bravo, plays André Fauvel who is the accountant at The House of Dior and is in love with model Natasha (played by Alba Baptista).
+André invites Mrs Harris to stay with him while she has the numerous dress fittings required for her custom-made Dior dress.

-Mrs Harris, in turn, helps André to woo the woman of his dreams, the beautiful Natasha, who at the beginning of the film sees him as nothing more than a boring accountant.
+Mrs Harris, in turn, helps André to woo beautiful Natasha.
+Sadly, at the beginning of the film, the woman of his dreams sees him as nothing more than a boring accountant.

 A photo posted by on

-Roxane Duran, best known for her role as Adriana Clios in TV series Riviera, plays Marguerite who also works at Dior.
+Roxane Duran, best known for her role as Adriana Clios in TV series Riviera, plays Marguerite who works at Dior, alongside Mrs Colbert.
 She posted a sweet picture of herself with co-star Isabella Huppert.
-Filmed during the pandemic she alludes to the many difficulties faced by production companies while trying to keep going as lock downs and covid rules made filming a challenge.
+Filmed during the pandemic she alludes to the many difficulties faced by production companies while trying to keep going as lockdowns and covid rules made filming a challenge.

 Looking incredibly poised and glamorous in the picture Roxane says: "For a second we were all like...
-Show is going on and with such a wonderful woman by my side, how could it not be amazing!"
+The show is going on and with such a wonderful woman by my side, how could it not be amazing!"